KyleRego/KyleRego.github.io/collections/_posts/2024-09-17-client-authentication-state-in-react.markdown

 ## How the authentication state is established initially

 In my example application, units are fetched from a web API--an ASP.NET Core backend.
 If the user is unauthenticated based on cookie authentication middleware that is part of ASP.NET Core Identity, there will be a 401 Unauthorized response.
-(I always thought it was interesting that the annotation in ASP.NET Core that results in authentication getting an "unauthorized" response is `[Authorize]`).
+(I always thought it was interesting that the annotation in ASP.NET Core that makes the user not being authenticated result in getting an "unauthorized" response is `[Authorize]`).

-That can be done in a React effect, something like this in the same component that returns the `<AuthedContext.Provider value={{authed, setAuthed}}></AuthedContext.Provider>`:
+That can be done in a React effect, something like this in the same component that returns the {% raw %}`<AuthedContext.Provider value={{authed, setAuthed}}></AuthedContext.Provider>`{% endraw %}:

 {% highlight javascript %}
     useEffect(() => {